RodrigoMtz09/RodrigoMtz09/README.md

 Hello, I'm Rodrigo Martinez Mina, currently based in Montreal studying Analytics, Big Data and Business Intelligence at Trebas Institute

 #### Background:
-I hold a Bachelor's degree in International Studies from University of Monterrey and a Master Business Administration (MBA) from Regiomontana University
+I hold a Bachelor's degree in International Studies from University of Monterrey and a Master Business Administration (MBA) from Regiomontana University.

 Additionally, I have completed various online courses and certifications in data analysis, including:
 - Data Analyst Professional Certification from DataCamp
 - SQL for Business Analysts from DataCamp